InfoPark Kochi: Infopark Phase II

-A master plan for the second phase envisages infrastructure development for cost-effective Software development blocks in SEZ and non-SEZ clusters, BPO complexes, utility services including substation, water treatment plant, sewage treatment plant, road network, etc. The park will be designed as an eco-friendly green park with high energy-saving measures and least carbon emission.
-The existing ecosystem will be maintained to the highest possible level.
-Apart from the built-up space for IT, the park will have a large business convention center the first of its kind in Kochi, budget hotels, shopping complexes, commercial centers, recreation, and entertainment centers.
+A master plan for the second phase envisages infrastructure development for development blocks in SEZ and non-SEZ clusters, BPO complexes, utility services including substation, water treatment plant, sewage treatment plant, road network, etc. The park will be designed as an eco-friendly green park with high energy-saving measures and least carbon emission.
+Apart from the built-up space for IT, the park will have a large business convention center, budget hotels, shopping complexes, commercial centers, recreation, and entertainment centers.

 Infopark along with its co-developers expect to create 8 million sq.ft. of IT/ITES/BPO and associated basic infrastructure and commercial and social infrastructure space.
 The basic infrastructure that will be developed by Infopark will include a 220 kV Gas Insulated Substation (GIS) with distribution facilities, access, and internal roads, stormwater drains, cable trenches, water treatment, and supply, data connectivity, etc. Master Plan of the Park has been developed by CannonDesign, New York-based Architectural Consultant.

 Three multinational companies have already evinced interest in the Rs 2,500 crore, 8 Million sqft Phase II of Infopark Kochi.
-The second phase, which will create 80,000 software jobs, is expected to be completed in eight years.
+The second phase is expected to be completed in eight years.
 Infrastructure development will be undertaken in a phased manner and will be completed by 2011.
 The construction of the first IT building of around 5 lakhs sq.ft. has commenced and is expected to be completed by December 2012.
 On full completion, total employment expected to be generated in this new campus is 80,000.

-Cognizant Technology Solutions has a 1.6 Million Sq.Ft self owned campus in 15 acres in Infopark phase II.

-UST Global is also all set to start a new campus at Infopark Phase II.